-Today our journey will be short, so we have time enough to stop for a swim in another cove of crystaline waters and also learn some history.
-After rounding Cape des Falco, we head to Sa Caleta, where you can visit the ruins of the village of the first Phoenician settlement on Ibiza.
-After a few years they moved and settled in a new part of the island, which now is known as the city of Ibiza (Eivissa).
+Today, our journey will be short.
+We need to make sure that we have enough time to stop for a swim in another cove of crystalline waters and learn some history.
+After rounding Cape des Falco, we head to Sa Caleta, where you can visit the ruins of the village of the first Phoenician settlement in Ibiza.
+After a few years, they moved and settled in a new part of the island, which now is known as the city of Ibiza (Eivissa).

 Towards the west, we will reach Cala D'Hort, which will be our anchorage tonight.
 Cala D'Hort is a white sand beach, fishermen's huts and calm waters where you may eat good fresh fish.
 It also has a privileged view of the island of Es Vedra, the magic island of Ibiza.
 It is said that Ibiza is an island full of good vibes and energy.
 The islet of Es Vedra is a mysterious place, apex of the 'Triangle of Silence' where locals and visitors claim to have seen UFO sightings and other strange phenomena.
-They can be legends or not, but what is certain is that we will be the protagonists of one of the most spectacular sunsets of the island.
-A place to recharge your batteries.
+These stories can be real or not, but what is certain is that we will be the protagonists of one of the most spectacular sunsets of the island, the perfect place to recharge your batteries.

 DIA 7: From Es Vedrá to San Antonio.

-This is our last day sailing on boat around Ibiza and Formentera, so let´s make the most of it.
+This is our last day sailing by boat around Ibiza and Formentera, so let's make the most of it.
 We will sail along the west coast of Ibiza to the marina of San Antonio.
-Along the way we can stop in one of the best beaches on the island, such as Cala Compte or Cala Tarida, enjoy the day quietly, having a bath, eat in a snack bar and have a cocktail.
+Along the way, we can stop in one of the best beaches on the island, such as Cala Compte or Cala Tarida, and enjoy the day peacefully by going for a swim, eating in a snack bar and having a cocktail.